piclas-framework/piclas/tools/Setup_ModuleEnv/README.txt

-These script help setting up an environment for development with piclas
+These scripts help setting up an environment for development with piclas

 ------------------------------------------------------------
 Order of how to setup environment